 User-centered definitions

-The task force participants finalized user-centered definitions for a total nine core information items.
+The Task Force participants finalized user-centered definitions for nine core information items.
 Severity was added to the core information items to distinguish it from seriousness.
 The nine definitions are listed here:

 Evidence for a Suspected Drug-Drug Interaction: